-The SVGMD acknowledges the importance of protecting all beneficial users and uses of groundwater and recognizes that the first priority is to work toward stabilizing groundwater levels.
-Project and management actions will be considered and implemented, as needed, keeping this priority in mind.
-The GSAs believe that stabilizing groundwater levels is the critical first step toward achieving the sustainability of the basin.

-SVGMD submitted a notification to the California Department of Water Resources (DWR) in 2017 to become the GSA for the portion of the basin under its existing jurisdiction.
-A small portion of the SV Subbasin's northwest corner falls out of SVGMD's jurisdiction, so Plumas County became the GSA for this area.
-A memorandum of understanding (MOU) exists to confirm the intent of the two GSAs to work together on a single SGMA-compliant GSP for the SV Subbasin.
-SVGMD, as the lead GSA, is responsible for monitoring groundwater levels using monitoring wells located throughout the District, metering all active large-capacity wells (those capable of pumping 100 gallons per minute or more), preparing technical reports and evaluations on groundwater, reviewing development project proposals within the District boundary, and executing all other powers vested in the District by SB 1391 and SGMA.
+- 14 regulating a path for groundwater basins throughout California to achieve sustainable - 15 groundwater management, required those high- and medium-priority basins not considered to - 16 be critically overdrafted to be managed under a GSP by January 31, 2022.
+Additionally, SGMA - 17 requires demonstrated sustainability within 20 years of GSP implementation, and continued - 18 sustainability through the 50-year planning and implementation horizon.
+The Sierra Valley - 19 Subbasin is ranked a medium-priority basin by the California Department of Water Resources - 20 and is not considered to be critically overdrafted. - 21 The purpose of the SV Subbasin GSP is to facilitate groundwater management in a manner that - 22 reduces and/or eliminates significant or unreasonable impacts associated with groundwater - 23 level declines, groundwater storage reductions, water quality degradation, land subsidence, and 24 surface water depletion that can result from groundwater extraction.
+The GSP is meant to - surface water depletion that can result from groundwater extraction.
+The GSP is meant to prevent these locally defined significant and unreasonable impacts from occurring prior to 2042 - and thereafter until at least 2072.
+A sustainability goal to manage groundwater resources in a - 27 manner that best supports the long-term health of the people, the environment, and the - economy of Sierra Valley into the future by maintaining groundwater conditions at or above - 29 2015 levels was also developed for this GSP through input from stakeholders within the SV - 30 Subbasin. - 31 SVGMD was authorized under Senate Bill 1391 in 1980 to protect and oversee the - 32 management of the groundwater within the SV Subbasin.
+SVGMD submitted a notification to the - 33 California Department of Water Resources (DWR) in 2017 to become the GSA for the portion of - 34 the basin under its existing jurisdiction.
+A small portion of the SV Subbasin's northwest corner - 35 falls out of SVGMD's jurisdiction, so Plumas County became the GSA for this area.
+A - 36 memorandum of understanding (MOU) exists to confirm the intent of the two GSAs to work - together on a single SGMA-compliant GSP for the SV Subbasin.
+SVGMD, as the lead GSA, is - 38 responsible for monitoring groundwater levels using monitoring wells located throughout the - 39 District, metering all active large-capacity wells (those capable of pumping 100 gallons per - 40 minute or more), preparing technical reports and evaluations on groundwater, reviewing - 41 development project proposals within the District boundary, and executing all other powers - 42 vested in the District by SB 1391 and SGMA.